fennel-ai/client/docs/pages/api-reference/sources.md

 }
 ```

 Also attach the following permission policy.
 Add more streams to the Resource field if more than one streams need to be consumed via this role.
+Here the `account-id` is your account where the stream lives.

 ```
 {